Ports in Helsinki - Guide for Cruise Visitors

 The Helsinki region, particularly the city centre, has excellent public transport.
 Still, the centre’s compact layout makes walking a practical choice.
 Trams and the metro offer the most comfortable experience if you prefer to use transit.
 To plan your journey, use Google Maps or the HSL Route Planner.

 Public transportation is available in Espoo to explore Nuuksio National Park.
 You’ll need a ticket covering Zones ABC.
-The one-way trip takes about an hour, making visiting the park during a cruise day possible.
+The one-way trip takes about an hour, making it possible to visit the park during a cruise day.
 We recommend setting the Haltia Exhibition Centre as your destination in the HSL Route Planner.

 Read more about Helsinki’s public transportation and its tickets.